-IMPORTANT DATES Last day to register: Last day for voluntary withdrawal: No classes on: September 7, 2011 November 16, 2011 Oct 10 (Thanksgiving), Nov 11 (Remembrance Day) FINAL EXAMINATION 60% GRADE COMPONENT MIDTERM EXAMINATION TS: ASSIGNMENTS (A01 ONLY) 30% / Ouizzes 10% (see your instructor for further de -
+IMPORTANT DATES Last day to register: Last day for voluntary withdrawal: No classes on: September 19, 2012 November 14, 2012 Oct 8 (Thanksgiving), Nov 12 (Remembrance Day) GRADE COMPONENT FINAL EXAMINATION MIDTERM EXAMINATION TS: ASSIGNMENTS (A01 ONLY) 60% 30% / QUIZZES 10% (see your instructor for further de etails)

-MIDTERM EXAMINATION: The midterm exam will be held on Wednesday, October 26, 2011 at 5:30 p.m. - 6:30 p.m.
-Its location will be announced later.
+MIDTERM EXAMINATION: The midterm exam will be held on Wednesday, October 24, 2012 at 5:30 p.m. - 6:30 p.m.
+Its location will be announced closer to the date.
 Students who miss writing the midterm exam for valid medical or compassionate reasons may be granted permission to write a deferred exam by their instructor.

 FINAL EXAMINATION: The date, time, and location of a 2-hour-long final examination will be set and published by the Registrar's Office.
 Students are reminded that they must remain available until all examination and test obligations have been fulfilled.
-The exam period is December 9 - December 21, 2011.
+The exam period is December 7 - December 19, 2012.

-TUTORIALS: Each lecture section is divided into a number of tutorial sections.
-A tutorial section involves a smaller number of students, and is the place where you get a chance to see more examples worked out and to work on problems under the supervision of an instructor who knows the subject.
-As with the lectures, you can greatly increase the effective-ness of the tutorials by preparing for them: If you are aware of specific questions and difficulties before you go into the tutorial, you are more likely to get them solved.
-There will be five tests given in the tutorials, approximately one every two weeks.
-The tutorial grade will be calculated by discarding your worst mark (including absences) and averaging the rest.
+TUTORIALS: Each lecture section is divided into a number of tutorial sections - a smaller number of student where you get a chance to see more examples worked out and to work on problems under the supervision of a teaching assistant who knows the subject.
+As with the lectures, you can greatly increase the effectiveness of the tutorials by preparing for them: If you are aware of specific difficulties before you go into the tutorial, you are more likely to get them solved.
+There will be five quizzes given in the tutorials, approximately one every two weeks.
+The quiz grade will be calculated using the best 4 out of 5 quizzes.
 Make-up tests for missed tests are not available.
 Students who miss a test due to valid medical or compassionate reasons should contact their instructor.

-Tutorials begin on Thursday, September 15, 2011
+Tutorials begin on Thursday, September 13, 2012